replikation/poreCov/README.md

 * poreCov was coded with "easy to use" in mind, while staying flexible
 * the default use case is fast5 raw-data to "results"
-* however by providing fastq or fasta instead poreCov skips over the corresponding steps
+* however by providing fastq, fastq_raw (guppy output) or fasta instead, poreCov skips over the corresponding steps
-* provide `--metadata` to start the tree construction
-* genomes with 3 or more `N's` are excluded (not ignoring the 70bp at N and C-terminal)
-  * can be modified via `--rm_N_genome`
 * primer schemes for ARTIC can be V1,V2,V3 or the 1200bp ones (see help)

 ![workflow](data/figures/workflow.png)

 # References and Metadata for tree construction
+* this was implemented for a "quick" check for your samples
+* we recommend in using nextstrain instead and GISAID sequences
 ## References
-* by default the nCov Workflow uses a few hundred nCov strains automatically to build the tree
+* by default the poreCov Workflow uses a few hundred nCov strains automatically to build the tree
     * these files are from ENA
     * metadata for this is automatically added
 * this behaviour can be "replaced" by providing a multifasta reference file via `--references`